SportChamps Bookmaker Review

 This should be a non-issue for everyone, as it is much more fun to simply lose the money punting than it is to have it involuntarily removed.

 We truly enjoyed the time we spent on the well-designed website and will look at in the future.
 We also liked the fact that new members were provided with five free entries into rookie’s only tournaments.
-If you are one of the select group that can participate in sign-up bonuses, you will appreciate the zero turnover requirements on the winnings from bonus cash.

 The negatives are the dormant account fees, the 12.5 percent fee SportChamps charges and a somewhat limited range of deposit and withdrawal options.